sgury/Flickr/README.md

 # Flickr
 Project For Data Loops

-this is the first version
+##this is the first version

-working version of the project
+- main.py

-it has 2 classes one to open a mySql connection andf one for Flickr Download connection and functions
+   -   class DBconnector ( creates a mysql connection )

-(both in main py )
+   -   FlickrImageDownload ( scrape and downloads from Flicker )
-in the main function we have a run of a scrape and a run of finding the data from mysql
+   -   Main ( Run Scrape Sample , and Quaery sample )

-and another file config_flickr.ini is for veriables that can be configured outside of the function
+-Saved parameters (ini file )